slinderman/pyhawkes/README.md

 Installation
 ===
+For a basic (but lower performance) installation run

+    pip install pyhawkes

-To check out, run
+To install from source run

     git clone git@github.com:slinderman/pyhawkes.git

-To perform a basic installation, run
+    cd pyhawkes
     pip install -e .

 This will be rather slow, however, since the default version does not do